sparkletown/sparkle/README.md

 npm start
 ```

 Once the server is started, your web browser will be opened at http://localhost:3000 (and then it'll be immediately redirected to https://sparklespaces.com/).

-To start using the app, navigate to a URL such as http://localhost:3000/v/{venueName} - replacing `{venueName}` with the existing venue you'd like to use.
+To start using the app, you must have a venue setup.
+Venue URLs take the form of http://localhost:3000/v/{venueName} - replacing `{venueName}` with the existing venue you'd like to use.

+If this is your first time running Sparkle and you are using a fresh Firebase, we have simplified the initial venue setup and admin access using scripts found in the **/scripts/** directory.

 While you generally won't need to do this while developing locally, you can manually build the platform assets as follows: